DekodeInteraktiv/hogan-core/README.md

 #### Example:

-This example demonstrates how to add a custom field group with just the text module for post type page.
+This example demonstrates how to add a custom field group with just the text module for post type `page`.
 ```php
 add_action( 'hogan/include_field_groups', function() {